Samuel Gilman

 The Reverend Samuel Gilman (1791–1858) was an American clergyman and author.

+Early life and education

+Gilman was born in Gloucester, Massachusetts, the son of a wealthy merchant who had a sudden reversal of fortune.
+He began his studies at Harvard University and graduated in the same class as Edward Everett and others.

+Career

-He was born at Gloucester, Massachusetts and graduated from Harvard University in 1811, and in 1819 was ordained pastor of the Unitarian church at Charleston, South Carolina which he continued to serve till his death.
+In 1819 was ordained pastor of the Unitarian church at Charleston, South Carolina which he continued to serve till his death.

 He was an active advocate of the temperance cause.
 His writings consisted of Fair Harvard (1836), a hymn; contributions to periodicals; translations of certain of Boileau's satires; and other works, including: